• Skip to primary navigation

 Clusters of oyster mushrooms can be cooked whole.

 For the best result you really need to use a weight here to press the mushrooms against the pan.
-I have a bacon press that works well, but you can use all kinds of things.
-Putting a pan on top of the mushrooms while they’re cooking is probably the best substitute for an actual press.
+I use a bacon press but many things will work.
+Putting a pan on top of the mushrooms works too.

 pressing golden oyster mushroom steaks with a grill press